 If you’re here it’s because you’re looking for help in buying the best oil filter.
-Maybe you’ve already looked at a few oil filter reviews and “studies” already.
-But it you put any stock on those supposed studies, I’ve got some land in Florida I’d like to sell you.
+Maybe you’ve already looked at a few oil filter reviews and “tear-down studies” already.
+But if you put any stock on those supposed studies, I’ve got some swampland in Florida I’d like to sell you.
 None of those “studies” are worth the paper or pixels they’re written on.
 They’re not at all scientific and the stats they measure are irrelevant—the number of pleats has NOTHING to do with an oil filter’s efficiency or life.
 If you want to know how false those studies are, click here.

 The first oil filters used steel wool, wire mesh, screens, and felt.
 The next generation moved on to cotton and other fabrics.
-Then came disposable filters made from cellulose.
-Before synthetic oil and extended oil change intervals were around, manufacturers used only 8 different types of cellulose papers .
+Then came disposable filters made from cellulose filter paper.
+Before synthetic oil and extended oil change intervals came around, manufacturers used only 8 different types of cellulose papers.
 Then things changed.

 Economy, OEM and premium oil filters

-A high quality oil filter is built from quality components.
+A high-quality oil filter is built from quality components.
 First, it must have a quality filter media.
 Most economy filters are made with cellulose that’s only about 80% efficient.
 But a multi-layered premium filter is made with cellulose and synthetic glass fibers that are 99% efficient.
 That extra filtration traps more harmful particles and sludge.
 Next, the filter must have enough surface area to keep filtering for the full life of your oil change.
-Most people think that means a larder size filter or a filter that’s packed with more pleats — not true!
+Most people think that means a larger size filter or a filter that’s packed with more pleats — not always true!